 Strength analysis of welded structures may safeguard you against breakdowns and failure.
-We work according to current standards so that your structure lives up to legislative requirements and current rules.
+We work according to current standards so that your structure lives up to legislative requirements and regulations.

 Welding exposes the material to very high temperatures, followed by cooling.
 The mechanical properties in the heat-affected zone (HAZ) are thus changed, and the structure will creep and deform.
 Furthermore, the weld is left with residual stresses that lie around the yield strength of the material.